lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/service-node-rpc-calls.md

 * Uint64 staking\_requirement

-> The staking requirement in Oxen atomic units for the queried height
+> The staking requirement in Lozzax atomic units for the queried height

 ### get\_service\_node\_key